azmine-iktidar/Car-Showcase-Demo-Website/README.md

-# Car Showcase Preview Website
+# 🚙Car Showcase Preview Website🚗

 Welcome to the Car Showcase Preview Website project!
 This website is designed to showcase various car models with a responsive design and user interface.
-It's built using Next.js, React.js, and Tailwind CSS and can serve as a reference for web developers interested in modern web development practices.
+It's built using Next.js, React.js, SCSS, and Tailwind CSS and can serve as a reference for web developers interested in modern web development practices.

 ## Prerequisites